cdk/nwo-openscience-2024/README.md

 Repository to track the progress of the [NWO Open Science Fund](https://www.nwo.nl/en/news/30-new-projects-launched-in-second-round-open-science-fund) grant accepted for the CDK in 2023.

+* The CDK in the Dutch Research Software Directory: https://research-software-directory.org/software/cdk

 ## Abstract

 Cheminformatics is the research field that deals with information about chemical systems.
 This includes the